 - Further Reading

-- They are applied to the output of each neuron in a neural network and decide whether the neuron is critical to the network or not.
+- Activation functions play a crucial role in neural networks by determining whether a neuron should be ‘activated’ or not.
+They introduce non-linearity, allowing neural networks to model complex, non-linear relationships.
+They are applied to the output of each neuron in a neural network and decide whether the neuron is critical to the network or not.

 Hyperbolic Tangent (tanh):

 - The hyperbolic tangent function maps inputs to values between -1 and 1.
 It is often used to model continuous outputs in the range [-1, 1].
 Tanh is suitable for tasks such as modeling sequential data in recurrent neural networks (RNNs) and long short-term memory (LSTM) networks.

 - For example, it is commonly used in recurrent neural networks (RNNs) and long short-term memory (LSTM) networks to model sequential data.

 - “Historically, the tanh function became preferred over the sigmoid function as it gave better performance for multi-layer neural networks.

 - But it did not solve the vanishing gradient problem that sigmoids suffered, which was tackled more effectively with the introduction of ReLU activations.”
 Source